ZihengSun/suis4j/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tips to everyone who's code was used
-* Inspiration
-* etc